tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 ### Allocation success message

-**The message at the top of this page in the prototype**: https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step4-success-msg-jack-smith
+**The message at the top of this page in the prototype**: <a href="https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step4-success-msg-jack-smith">https://hmpps-moic-prototype.apps.live.cloud-platform.service.justice.gov.uk/allocations/final/step4-success-msg-jack-smith</a>
-**Replaces the success message at the top of this page**:https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/unallocated
+**Replaces the success message at the top of this page**:<a href="https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/unallocated">https://dev.moic.service.justice.gov.uk/prisons/LEI/prisoners/unallocated</a>

 #### Main features